ADOPTION REQUIREMENTS & PROCEDURES

 WHAT TO EXPECT

-If bonding your bunny, your current bunny will go on a couple of “speed dates” to find the best potential match, and then you will work on bonding the bunnies under the guidance of one of our bonding experts.
+If bonding your bunny, your current bunny will go on a “speed date” to find the best potential match, and then you will work on bonding the bunnies under the guidance of one of our bonding experts.
 We can provide bonding services for an extra fee on a limited basis.

 The adoption fee includes spay/neuter and current RHDV-2 vaccination of the Shelter Bunny, as well as a 1-year membership to Rocky Mountain House Rabbit Rescue and a 1-year membership to the National House Rabbit Society.
 Adopters also have access to our network of bunny experts for any questions that may arise.